zznatzz/aleo/README.md

 cargo run --release -- start --nodisplay --dev <NODE_ID>

 **When no node type is specified, the node will default to --client.**

+#  Thanks to Secord for the rust script !!